 To learn more about formula feeding, see Best Start's booklet, Infant Formula: What You Need to Know

 Your infant feeding goals are important to us.
-Please don’t hesitate to call one of our Growing Healthy Families Intake Nurses for support and information.
+Please don’t hesitate to call one of our Health and Well-Being Intake Nurses for support and information.

 The Porcupine Health Unit is pleased to offer a breastfeeding peer-support group in some of our communities in partnership with other organizations.
 A laid back environment for you and baby to visit and talk with other nursing moms.
 Whether you want to inquire about breastfeeding challenges or share your breastfeeding experience, our Breastfeeding Peer Support Group welcomes you and your family.